nweaver-blockchain/blockchain-names/gns.md

 However, this approach results in the top level domains of the global namespace only consisting of non-human-readable entities, such as `example.000G006K2TJNMD9VTCYRX7BRVV3HAEPS15E6NHDXKPJA1KAJJEG9AFF884`.
-A GNS client however can internally specify “Pet Names”, a mapping of a DNS style namespace to a particular zTLD, so `.gnu` might refer to `000G006K2TJNMD9VTCYRX7BRVV3HAEPS15E6NHDXKPJA1KAJJEG9AFF884`, so `example.gnu` could be resolved by a GNS client.
+A GNS client however can internally specify "Pet Names", a mapping of a DNS style namespace to a particular zTLD, so `.gnu` might refer to `000G006K2TJNMD9VTCYRX7BRVV3HAEPS15E6NHDXKPJA1KAJJEG9AFF884`, so `example.gnu` could be resolved by a GNS client.

-The result is that although the global cryptographic namespace is consistent among all clients, any fully human readable names will be inconsistent unless all users use a common source for their pet names.
+The result is that although the global cryptographic namespace is consistent among all clients, any fully human readable names will be inconsistent unless users use a common source for their pet names.
 The GNU Name System's [GNUnet Assigned Numbers Authority (GANA)](https://gana.gnunet.org/) offers a first-come, first-served mapping for mapping human-readable subdomains in an `.alt` pet-named GNS to zTLDs.